ztarell/JAVA-FullStack/README.txt

 Added in order of upload to repo (not order of when finished)
 1. MVC - CodeAlong
 2. MySQL
-3. JDBC - Starter
+3. JDBC - Starter todo
-4. JDBC - Spring Boot Template
+4. JDBC - SpringBoot Template todo
+5. JDBC - SpringBoot Complex Meeting Manager